Planning and Environmental Approvals

 Members of the community have an opportunity to review the EIS and make submissions during the public exhibition period.
 After reviewing submissions, Snowy Hydro prepares a report that responds to the issues raised.

-The Snowy 2.0 Exploratory Works EIS was lodged in 2018 and is awaiting determination; the Snowy 2.0 Main Works EIS will be assessed by the NSW Department of Planning, Industry and Environment (DPIE) and approval is required from the NSW Minister for Planning Approval may also be required from the Commonwealth Minister for the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+The Snowy 2.0 Main Works EIS will be submitted in 2019.
+The EIS will be assessed by the NSW Department of Planning, Industry and Environment (DPIE) and approval is required from the NSW Minister for Planning Approval may also be required from the Commonwealth Minister for the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
 Snowy 2.0 Main Work can only proceed when the relevant approvals are in place.